 The items you’ll want to have on hand depend largely on how the coronavirus affects you.
 That’s because symptoms of COVID-19 can run the gamut—your muscle aches and dry cough may be another person’s high fever and difficulty breathing—so it can be a bit of a guessing game as to know what, exactly, to purchase pre-emptively.
-What’s more, the list of “typical” symptoms, which generally appear two to four days after exposure, keeps expanding.
-The Centers for Disease Control and Prevention (CDC) just added six new possible symptoms of coronavirus to its list:
+What’s more, the list of “typical” symptoms—which generally appear two to 14 days after exposure, according to the Centers for Disease Control and Prevention (CDC), with most people showing symptoms by days five or six, according to the World Health Organization (WHO)—keeps expanding.
+The CDC just added six new possible symptoms of coronavirus to its list:

 - Repeated shaking with chills

 There’s also a growing concern about a spate of new cases—in this country and others—of younger, otherwise healthy adults experiencing abnormal blood-clotting that leads to stroke.
 In an April 28 article published in Science, doctors theorize that this blood-clotting may also be linked to the uptick in cases of silent hypoxia—when oxygen-saturation levels in your blood cells are life-threateningly low.
 (The thinking is that “slight” blood clots could be clustering inside the lungs, decreasing their function.)

 “We’re learning more about [COVID-19] every day.
 Three weeks ago, if you didn’t have a fever I wouldn’t worry about you having coronavirus.
 But that is not the case—people may not have symptoms at all,” says Russell G. Buhr, M.D., Ph.D., assistant professor of medicine, UCLA division of pulmonary and critical care in Santa Monica, CA.